jrl425/Wealth-Advisor-FIN377/proposal.md

 - Preference for specific types of investments (e.g., Cryptocurrency, Real Estate, ESG)
 ## Outputs
 - Portfolio Allocation: Graphs showing the allocation of investments across different asset classes (stocks, bonds, real estate, etc.)
-- and/or (unsure which would be more inciteful at this time)
+- and/or (unsure which would be more insightful at this time)
 - Efficient Frontier Visualization: A plot displaying the efficient frontier based on the user’s risk tolerance and investment preferences, helping them understand the risk/reward trade-off
 - Projected Retirement Savings: A graph or series of graphs showing projected growth of the portfolio over time, including contributions and expected returns
     - This graph will be interactive so the user can look at each year and each corresponding portfolio value.